BIFILES REVIEWS GUIDE

 - Visibility without stereotyping or fetishization

-- Space for bi women and couples without pressure or assumptions
+- Space for bi women, men, singles, and couples without pressure or assumptions

 Common gaps between “bi-friendly” and inclusive